An Overview of HTML5

 HTML5 is the latest and enhanced version of HTML with new elements, improved attributes, and user-friendly behaviors.
 The goal of this version is to improve the language's functionalities providing support for the latest multimedia and to keep the word easily readable by users as well as machines.
 The new version is backward-compatible with older versions.
 We have one of the most and biggest updated online collection of HTML5 interview questions.

 Features of HTML5

-Here is the features of HTML5 is listed below:
+Here is the characteristics of HTML5 are listed below:

 - Editing content within element and "required" form attribute

 - Transition and Animation

 - Easily implemented audio, video, map with these tags